bencyrus/chatterbox-apple/docs/auth.md

 ### UX notes

-- Rate-limit code requests, validate identifiers, and show clear error messages.
+- Validate identifiers; show clear error messages.
+- Magic links open the app and log in automatically; provide a fallback to copy/paste token only in development.

+### Deep links

+- Universal Link: `https://<your-domain>/auth/magic?token=<token>` (configure Associated Domains).

 ### See also